 - Part 1 — Overview and Users of the protocol

 - Part 2 — The Protocol and Oracle Node DAO’s

 - Part 4 — Launch Details, oDAO Members and more

 If you’re new to Rocket Pool or just need a refresher on the many aspects of it, we’d highly urge you to read our explainer series from the start.
 They cover super simple decentralised liquid staking with rETH, how to make a higher ROI by running a smart node in the protocol than staking solo, a guide on how the tokenomics drives all the actors in the protocol to work in everyone's best interests and much much more.

-Rocket Pool is a base layer protocol for staking in ETH2 and it aims to align the interests of those who want to stake without running a node, with those who want to run a node and generate a higher return on their own staked ETH during the process.
+Rocket Pool is a base layer protocol for Ethereum staking and it aims to align the interests of those who want to stake without running a node, with those who want to run a node and generate a higher return on their own staked ETH during the process.

-This means there are currently two main ways to participate in ETH2 staking with Rocket Pool on mainnet.
+This means there are currently two main ways to participate in Ethereum staking with Rocket Pool on mainnet.

 Staking User or dApp